 From what we know of innovators throughout history, many were indeed mavericks, outsiders, and deeply unpopular with the establishment at the time.
 But Cummings’ prescription ‘hire weirdos, get innovation’ is a basic fallacy.
 Having a wayward haircut doesn’t make me Einstein.

 A recent panel discussion convened by York Civic Trust presented expert views on innovation past and present, and future.
 Two YCT staff, Duncan Marks and Joshua Scarlett, showed how York has innovated, and which innovators we choose to celebrate.
-Then an artist, Rebecca Carr, two social innovators, Kelly McDonald and Catherine Oakley, and the University of York’s PVC for Partnerships and Engagement, Kiran Trehan, opened up some radically different ways to think about how we change things, processes and systems.
+Then an artist, Rebecca Carr, two social innovators, Kelly Cunningham and Catherine Scott, and the University of York’s PVC for Partnerships and Engagement, Kiran Trehan, opened up some radically different ways to think about how we change things, processes and systems.

 In his historical introduction Duncan Marks acknowledged the stereotypes, such as the fictional ‘survivor’, Robinson Crusoe ‘of York’, in his survey of lesser known innovations that began in York.
 Innovations can quickly become so ubiquitous we forget they had to be invented in the first place – the Portakabin and the Portaloo, or the first metal-hulled boat.
 York Civic Trust’s Blue Plaques serve to commemorate people for a range of reasons, one of which is innovation of all kinds.
 Joshua Scarlett’s five case studies included the urban transport revolution that was the Hansom Cab, but also Samuel Tuke’s foundation of a new kind of hospital, The Retreat.
 In part, this caring institution was established as a response to the cruelty meted out to the ‘mad’ in eighteenth century asylums, but the approach to treatment adopted owed everything to the respect for others that Tuke learned through is adherence to the Society of Friends, the Quakers.